Ann Arbor Mayor

-John "Jack" Eaton is an attorney and current member of the Ann Arbor City Council, representing Ward 4.
-On Nov.
-7 he faces Diane Giannola, who is running as an independent.
-He defeated Jaime Magiera in the Aug.
+John "Jack" Eaton is a retired attorney and current member of the Ann Arbor City Council, representing Ward 4 for a turn ending in 2020.
+He is running for mayor in the Aug.
 7, 2018 Democratic primary against incumbent Christopher Taylor.
 For the first time, the candidate elected mayor this year will serve a four-year term.